-Racial Traits: Fire hobgoblins have the general traits of fire races described above and all the hobgoblin racial traits given on page 154 of the Monster Manual, with addi-
+Racial Traits: Fire hobgoblins have the general traits of fire races described above and all the hobgoblin racial traits given on page 154 of the Monster Manual, with additions and exceptions as noted below.

-• +2 Dexterity, +2 Constitution, +2 Intelligence, -2 Charisma: Fire hobgoblins are as quick and hardy as their normal cousins, but possess a greater intellect.
++2 Dexterity, +2 Constitution, +2 Intelligence, -2 Charisma: Fire hobgoblins are as quick and hardy as their normal cousins, but possess a greater intellect.